Amagash/cloud_concepts/aws_certified_solution_architect_associate/5_EBS.md

 - Instance Store: Ephemeral storage for EC2 instances
 - FSx for Windows: File storage for Windows instances.
 Centralized storage solution across multiple AZs.
 - Knowing the different use cases for storage will gain you valuable points in the exam.

+## AWS Backup
+- Consolidation: Use AWS Backup to back up AWS services, such as EC2, EBS, EFS, Amazon FSx for Lustre, Amazon FSx for Windows File Server, and AWS Storage Gateway.
+- Organizations: You can use AWS Organizations in conjunction with AWS Backup to backup your different AWS services across multiple AWS account.
+- Benefits: Backup gives you centralized control, letting you automate your backups and define lifecycle policies for your data.
+You get better compliance, as you can enforce your backup policies, ensure your backups are encrypted, and audit them once complete.